 Develop & Enforce Secure Coding Standards

-The first step is to create rules that developers need to follow.
+The first step is to create rules for developers to follow.
 This helps developers take responsibility for security.
-Secure coding standards should be developed so that given the programing language it is clear what must be done and what must never be done.
+Secure coding standards should be developed to be clear what must be done and what must never be done in any given language your teams are using.

 For example, in Node, do not use the potentially dangerous functions Eval(), setInterval(), or setTimeout().
 There are several free resources for creating Secure Coding Standards including Open Web Application Security Project (OWASP) and US Computer Emergency Readiness Team (CERT).